douglaz/psl/Basic-example.md

 For more information on defining rules see [[defining rules]].

 ### Inferences/Output
-When you are ready, [[run]] BasicExample.groovy.
+When you are ready, [[run || running a program]] BasicExample.groovy.
 You should see some output that looks like:

 ````
 Model Evidence: